-In summary, based on the preliminary design information we have at this time, the volume of sewage generated by the site is anticipated to be 30,195 gallons per day on average, with a maximum day sewage generation of 60,390 gallons.
-The corresponding peak hour flow rate associated with the entire site is calculated to be approximately 77.6 gpm.
+In summary, the volume of sewage generated by the site is anticipated to be 27,830 gallons per day on average, with a maximum day sewage generation of 55,660 gallons.
+The corresponding peak hour flow rate associated with the entire site is calculated to be approximately 71.5 gpm.
 The flow rates into the municipal sewer system associated with the operation of the pump stations are anticipated to range from 90 gpm (if the service area 2 station were running alone) up to 224 gpm under the simultaneous operation of the two larger pump stations from service areas 1 and 2.
-Under the limited occurrence scenario of all three pump stations operating simultaneously, the estimated flow rate from the site would be approximately 252 gpm.
+Under the limited occurrence scenario of all three pump stations operating simultaneously, the estimated pump stations' flow rate from the site would be approximately 252 gpm.

-Upon your review of this preliminary design memorandum, if you have any questions or require any additional information, please feel free to contact me at rwillis@onsite-eng.com or at (508) 553-0616, ext 701.
+Upon your review of this design memorandum, if you have any questions or require any additional information, please feel free to contact me at rwillis@onsite-eng.com or at (508) 553-0616, ext 701.